-Under the administrative services agreement that we will enter into with Navios ShipManagement at the closing of this offering, we will reimburse Navios ShipManagement for reasonable costs and expenses incurred in connection with the provision of the services under this agreement within 15 days after Navios ShipManagement so the same services agreement within 15 days after Navios ShipManagement so the closing date of this offering, Navios ShipManagement will provide significant administrative, financial and other support services to us.
-Please read "Certain Relationships and Related Party Transactions- Agreements Governing the Transactions- Administrative Services Agreement:
+Under the administrative services agreement that we will enter into with Navios ShipManagement at the closing of this offering, we will reimburse Navios ShipManagement for reasonable costs and expenses incurred in connection with the provision of the services under this agreement within 15 days after Navios ShipManagement submits to us an invoice for such costs and expenses, together with any supporting detail that may be reasonably required.
+Under this agreement which has an initial term of five years from the closing date of this offering, Navios ShipManagement will provide significant administrative, financial and other support services to us.
+Please read "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions-Administrative Services Agreement" for more information on the administrative services agreement.